ddenenberg71/Virginia-COVID-19-Hospital-Metrics/README.md

 Various observations of data published in the VHHA Dashboard.

 - 2021-09-03: When the VHHA published the dashboard on July 6, 2021 the Bed Availability statistic appears to have been double-counted (or something like that).
 It was published as 6,885.
 On July 4 it was published as 3,602.
 No dashboard was published on July 5.
 On July 7 it was published as 3,533.
 Working under the assumption 6,885 was an error, this value is omitted from the data for July 6.
 It appears to be a safe assumption the actual value would have been in the 3,400-3,600 range.
+- 2021-09-03: Two fields were added to this dataset reflect the new ICU/non-ICU Bed Availability statistics published on the VHHA dashboard starting September 2, 2021.
+- 2021-09-02: The VHHA resumed reporting bed availability statistics today, but differently than before.
+A new "Inpatient Beds - Total Available Beds" statistic aligns with their prior total available beds statistic thus is now captured in the same "bedAvailability" field.
+The two other new fields (Total ICU Beds, Total non-ICU Beds) don't align with their older statistics so new fields will probably be added to this file to capture those statistics in the next day or two.
 - 2021-07-24: On July 23, the VHHA stopped publishing 10 of the daily hospital metrics and the occasional hospital vaccination metric.
 - 2021-07-05: The VHHA did not update the dashboard for July 5, 2021.
 - 2021-07-01: The VHHA did not update the dashboard for July 1, 2021.